Generic Name: zoledronic acid (ZOE-le-DRON-ik AS-id)

 - Worsening of asthma has been reported in patients taking medicines like this one.
 Discuss any questions or concerns with your doctor.

 - Lab tests, including kidney function, complete blood cell counts, and blood electrolyte levels (eg, calcium, magnesium, phosphate), may be performed while you use zoledronic acid.
 These tests may be used to monitor your condition or check for side effects.
-Your doctor may also want to evaluate you periodically while you use zoledronic acid to assess the need to continue treatment.
 Be sure to keep all doctor and lab appointments.

-- Zoledronic acid should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.
+- Zoledronic acid should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: Do not use zoledronic acid if you are pregnant.
-It may cause harm to the fetus.
-Avoid becoming pregnant while you are using it.
-If you think you may be pregnant, contact your doctor right away.
+- PREGNANCY and BREAST-FEEDING: Zoledronic acid may cause harm to the fetus.
+If you think you may be pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using zoledronic acid while you are pregnant.
 It is not known if zoledronic acid is found in breast milk.
-Do not breast-feed while you are using zoledronic acid.
+Do not breast-feed while using zoledronic acid.

 Possible side effects of zoledronic acid: